iridant/register_and_login/README.md

 ## TODO:
-- Create a monorepo containing a simple frontend and CRUD server.
+- Create a monorepo with Nx that contains a React app.
+- Add an Express.js app to the project

 ## DONE: